 Find the Right Platform for You

-In the past, playing video games was a more restricted and limited activity.
-But these days, you can play video games on a ton of different platforms, including on your smartphone.
+Playing video games was a more restricted and limited activity in the past.
+But these days, you can play video games on many different platforms, including on your smartphone.
 Downloading a game is as easy as clicking into your device’s app store.
 You can also play with Nintendo Switch, PlayStation 4, Xbox, Windows PC, and many other platforms.

 Tips for Finding the Best Video Games for Language Learning

 - Try dialogue-based games.
 These will be the best for practicing conversation.

 - Try games that require solving puzzles or challenges using your target language.

 - Try games in which you have to interact with other live players.

 - Avoid first-person shooters.
 Lean towards role-playing games, adventure strategy games, and word games.